Why Does Grounding Hurt Medical VQA? Benchmarking, Diagnosis, and Fine-Tuning of Vision-Language Models: Related Work

 \paragraph{Large Vision-Language Models.} Foundational contrastive models such as CLIP~\cite{radford2021clip} and BLIP~\cite{li2022blip} established vision--language alignment; modern frontier VLMs (Gemini~\cite{comanici2025gemini}, the GPT series~\cite{openai2025gpt5,hurst2024gpt4o}, InternVL~\cite{chen2024internvl}) and strong open-source systems (GLM~\cite{vteam2025glm45vglm41vthinkingversatilemultimodal}, Qwen-VL~\cite{bai2025qwen25vltechnicalreport}, LLaVA~\cite{liu2023llava}) extend this paradigm with LLM-based reasoning.
 Their reliability in high-stakes specialized domains such as medicine, however, remains underexplored.

-\paragraph{Medical Visual Question Answering.} VQA-RAD~\cite{lau2018vqarad}, SLAKE~\cite{liu2021slake}, and PathVQA~\cite{he2020pathvqa} are the standard Med-VQA benchmarks; SLAKE in particular provides bounding-box annotations for organs and pathologies useful for grounding (we describe all three in Section~\ref{subsec:datasets}).
-Concurrent to our work, Liu et al.~\cite{liu2025howfar} benchmark medical VLMs across eight datasets, separating understanding from reasoning; our study complements theirs by examining the empirical relationship between visual grounding quality and VQA accuracy through a controlled Self- vs.\ GT-grounding comparison.
+\paragraph{Medical Visual Question Answering.} VQA-RAD~\cite{lau2018vqarad}, SLAKE~\cite{liu2021slake}, and PathVQA~\cite{he2020pathvqa} are the standard Med-VQA benchmarks; SLAKE is the one that provides organ-level bounding boxes, which is why our grounding analysis is built on it (Section~\ref{subsec:datasets}).
+Concurrent to our work, Liu et al.~\cite{liu2025howfar} benchmark medical VLMs across eight datasets, separating understanding from reasoning; our study is complementary, asking not how well models answer but whether the grounding interface itself helps or hurts.

 \paragraph{Medical VLM Fine-Tuning.} Because zero-shot generalists trail in-domain specialists on medical VQA, several works adapt VLMs to medicine via supervised fine-tuning.
 LLaVA-Med~\cite{li2023llavamed} trains LLaVA in two stages using PubMed figure--caption pairs and downstream Med-VQA instruction data.
 Our fine-tuning study complements this line of work by (i) using a more recent base (Qwen~2.5~VL~7B) and (ii) relying purely on the standard train splits of the three benchmarks as a transparent and reproducible recipe.